intermine/im-docs/docs/webapp/webapp-config/report-page/report-page.rst

 Templates
 ---------

 Tag template with the ``im:report`` tag.
-See :doc:`tagging`.
+See :doc:`/webapp/admin/tagging`.

 External Links
 --------------

-See the External Link section of :doc:`webproperties`
+See the External Link section of :doc:`/webapp/webapp-config/properties/web-properties`

 Data
 ----

-See :doc:`classandfieldlabels` for details on how to change the names of class and fields.
+See :doc:`/webapp/webapp-config` for details on how to change the names of class and fields.

 You can also hide collections by tagging them with the ``im:hidden`` tag.